cblearn/cblearn-benchmark/results.md

 # Dataset overview

 ![](./plots/datasets.png) ![](./plots/error-per-dataset_cblearn.png  )

+Datapoints in the boxplot correspond to runs of different cpu embedding algorithms, implemented in *cblearn*.

 # Algorithm comparison by subgroups

 The shown errors and runtimes are relative to the average performance of the shown subgroup.
+Datapoints are the previously shown datasets.

 | Error      | Time        |
 |------------|-------------|